Tune Up Your AC Unit

 If you live in Georgia, then you know what’s coming in just a few short months.
 The heat will be back, along with the humidity.
 And when it hits, we all turn to our air conditioners to keep us cool and comfortable.
 If you haven’t been taking care of your air conditioner though, you could have trouble on your hands.
-Addison Smith wants to make sure you don’t end up in this situation, so we’ve come up with a few reasons why you might want to get an A/C tune-up before the heat hits.
+Addison Smith wants to make sure you don’t end up in this situation, so we’ve come up with a few reasons why you might want to tune up your AC unit before the heat hits.
 Check out this Spring Checklist to make sure your home is ready for the warmer weather.

 Keep Your Air Conditioner Running Efficiently